Research

 Online Appendix

-2. Heterogeneity in Expectations and the Level of House Prices (joint with Alexander Ludwig, Jorge Quintana and Mirko Wiederholt)
+2. Heterogeneity in Expectations and House Price Dynamics (joint with Alexander Ludwig, Jorge Quintana and Mirko Wiederholt)

-3. The rise of household insurance (joint with Rigas Oikonomou and Francesco Pascucci)
+3. Household Job Search: From the 1980s to the 2000s (and beyond) (joint with Rigas Oikonomou and Francesco Pascucci)

 4. Sovereign risk and bank fragility (joint with Kartik Anand)